curvegrid/go-ethereum-wiki/JavaScript-Environment.md

 ***

 ##### web3
-The `web3` exposes all the method of the [JavaScript API](https://github.com/ethereum/wiki/wiki/JavaScript-API).
+The `web3` exposes all methods of the [JavaScript API](https://github.com/ethereum/wiki/wiki/JavaScript-API).

 ***